MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntstrsafe/nf-ntstrsafe-rtlunicodestringcopystring.md

 </dl>
 </td>
 <td width="60%">
-This <i>success</i> status means that source data was present, the string was copied without truncation.
+This <i>success</i> status means that source data was present and the string was copied without truncation.

 </td>
 </tr>